 Orlando City B, So Nice We Did It Twice!

 It was announced last week that Orlando City would be going back to USL in 2016.
 If you remember earlier this summer, the club announced it was cutting ties with Louisville City (currently in USL).
 The partnership was short lived after the USL franchise rights were sold to Louisville City before Orlando City began play in MLS this season.
 The original plan was to have Louisville City act as “minor league” club for the Lions.
-A place where players could be loaned out for playing time if they were not seeing minutes with the first team.
+Our site is a place where players could be loaned out for playing time if they were not seeing minutes with the first team.
 It also gave Orlando City a pool of players they could pull from in the event of an injury “plague” the team can’t take any more injuries, the have been working non stop with cases coming from them.
 Now that Orlando City SC will have their “minor league” club about an hour away in Melbourne, player transfers between the clubs should be smooth.
 Orlando City B will begin play in April 2016 on the campus of Eastern Florida State College.
 For those that live in the area, this is an amazing opportunity for them to see quality soccer at an affordable price.
 In fact, there is already a supporter group ready to bring an amazing atmosphere to every home match.
 Visit the Harbor City Hooligans by liking them on Facebook.
 Orlando City B will also bring back a couple of fan favorites.
 Rob Valentino and Anthony Pulis will join the coaching ranks with the club.
 This is very exciting news for the fans, but it is not the only breaking soccer news in The City Beautiful…